 "Prison health is important because most persons that are incarcerated will end up back in the community—upwards of 80-90 per cent of people," says Dr. Nader Sharifi, the medical director of Correctional Health Services.
 "So it became obvious very early that providing care in custody reflects on what happens in the community.
 For example, ensuring high quality STD (sexually transmitted diseases) testing and treatment in custody will prevent the spread of infectious disease in the community."

 18,000 inmates enter correctional facilities each year in B.C.
 Their life expectancy is 15-20 years shorter than that of the general population—mostly due to preventable causes.
-With the province grappling with an opioid crisis, health-care teams say inmates are most at risk of overdosing in the first 30 days after they're released.
+With the province grappling with an toxic drug crisis, health-care teams say inmates are most at risk of overdosing in the first 30 days after they're released.

 Della Kane works with the community transition team at Correctional Health Services.
 She supports clients with opioid-use disorders for approximately 30 days following their release, helping them connect with a community physician, fill prescriptions and access other recovery supports.